MESSAGE IN A PLASTIC BOTTLE is an experiment in stranger intimacy during a time of wasteful consumption and ecological devastation

 MESSAGE IN A PLASTIC BOTTLE

 MESSAGE IN A PLASTIC BOTTLE addresses the plastification of the ocean while generating a sense of interconnectedness.
 It presents a sea of thousands of plastic bottles that contain messages.
-Participants will select a bottle and keep the message inside.
-They will write a new message, enclose it in the same bottle, and return the capsule to the ocean of bottles.
+Participants will select a bottle, replace the message inside with one of their own, and return the capsule to the ocean of bottles.

 This experience is ambivalent.
 It connects strangers by making them dump plastic into a sea that is no longer composed of water.
 MESSAGE IN A PLASTIC BOTTLE invites reflection on the costs and promises of sharing a planet wherein the medium of plastic outlives the message and the people who leave both behind.

-MESSAGE IN A PLASTIC BOTTLE will debut on 7 July 2017 as part of EARTHLY CORRESPONDENCES, an installation with Linh Huynh at ʻAE KAI: A CULTURE LAB ON CONVERGENCE in Honolulu, Hawaiʻi.
+MESSAGE IN A PLASTIC BOTTLE debuted on 7 July 2017 as part of EARTHLY CORRESPONDENCES, an installation in collaboration with environmentalist and artist Linh Huỳnh, at ʻAE KAI: A CULTURE LAB ON CONVERGENCE in Honolulu, Hawaiʻi.